venkateshdm923/RFP_1st_Workshop/README.md

 # RFP_1st_Workshop
-Average of array
+Average of array,
-Reverse of array
+Reverse of array,
-Even numbers of array
+Even numbers of array,
 Even numbers of array